Grande Colline National Park

 This park is one of the most remote and difficult to reach areas in Haiti.
 It was explored by the founders of the Haiti National Trust in 2011–2015, with assistance of a helicopter and supported by the National Science Foundation and Critical Ecosystem Partnership Fund.

+Ecology

 The new species discovered and resulting information on the ecosystem and threats led to the creation of the national park in 2014.
 Isolated stands of original forest containing giant tree ferns and hardwoods remain at elevations above 1800 meters, but deforestation continues in the park, for building materials, agriculture, and charcoal production.